Churston railway station: Plans

 The Association of Train Operating Companies included Brixham one of fourteen towns that, based on 2009 data, would benefit from a new railway service.
 This would be an extension of the First Great Western service from Exmouth to Paignton on to Churston, which would then act as a railhead for Brixham.
 It would also serve other housing developments in the area since the opening of the steam railway, and may require the doubling of that line between Paignton and Goodrington Sands.

 Description

 The main entrance is onto the platform mainly used by trains towards Kingswear.
 Signalling allows trains to use this in both directions but in practice trains towards Paignton depart from the opposite platform, which is reached by a footbridge.
 The station buildings are built of solid masonry with a large canopy integral with the roof.
 The local paper described them on the opening day "as unarchitectural as any Goth could wish".

-Alongside the main platform, at the Paignton end, a modern workshop stands on the site of the platform once used by Brixham trains; this is used for carriage repairs.
+Alongside the main platform, at the Paignton end, a modern workshop stands on the site of the platform once used by Brixham trains; this is the company’s paint shed.
 On the same side, beyond the modern bridge carrying the road to Brixham, are some sidings and the turntable.
-Opposite the carriage workshop, behind the Paignton platform, is another workshop which is used for heavy repairs to locomotives.
+Opposite the paint shed, behind the Paignton platform, is another workshop which is used for heavy repairs to locomotives.

 The former Railway Hotel is Grade II listed.